RoodyCode/go-e-Charger-Web-App/README.md

-# Go-eCharger Web Interface
+# Go-e Charger Web Interface

-Lightweight web app made with React and Vite
+This project is a web interface for the Go-e Charger, built with React.
+It provides a user-friendly dashboard to monitor and control your Go-e Charger.

 ## Screenshots